2026 Programme

 If you've been wondering where HR fits in an AI-native company, this is the session that answers it.

-Skills, learning and development Presentation
+Skills, Learning and Development Presentation

 One-size-fits-all learning no longer meets the needs of today’s diverse workforce.
 This session explores how using AI can support your business’s approach to essential skills development in individuals and teams by building insight and behavioural self-awareness, enabling individuals to build their own development paths.